prjerome/createAPI_project/README.md

-Creating an API using Express.js and TDD.
+Creating an API using Express.js and TDD (see the tests folder).
 This is built as part of the web development course on codecademy.com.
 See below.
 Cheers, Pradeep Jerome, 23/10/20
 ----------------------------------------------------

 # Boss Machine